artzha/AMR/README.md

 ```

 # Running the code
 Then use tmux to create another window to start roscore.
-Then use tmux to create another window to start
+Use tmux to create two more windows to start
-the simulator using ./bin/simulator.
-Finally, create another window run the web browser running `python3 -m http.server 8000`
+the simulator using `./bin/simulator` and `./bin/websocket`.
+Finally, create another window run the web
+browser by running `python3 -m http.server 8000`

 Note, you should do these three commands in the /root/ut_automata directory.